 Pope Gregory and his achievements deserve a much more in depth biography, but in this “Did You Know?” we will try to keep the information about Gregory’s life and ascension to throne of St. Peter concise.
 Gregory was born around 540 in the city of Rome.
 His family was wealthy, owning estates in both the Italian Peninsula and Sicily, but their primary holding was the Caelian Hill of Rome.
 Gregory also came from a family that was heavily associated with Christianity—his great-grandfather was Pope Felix III (r.
 483-492)—and his mother, along with three other of Gregory’s aunts, all became nuns.
 Initially, Gregory seemed to be setting himself up for a life in government, even achieving the impressive position of a Roman Prefect.
 Yet, around 574, Gregory abandoned his life as an elite Roman citizen to become a monk.
 His isolation did not last—by 579, he was pulled out of the monastic life and appointed as a deacon.
 He received his last church promotion in 590, when he was elected to be pope of the Catholic Church.

 In that span of time, between Gregory being pressured to leave his monastery and his ascension to the position of pope, an interesting event may have occurred that implanted the idea of creating the Archbishopric of Canterbury inside the mind of the future pope.
-Venerable Bede (673-735 CE) wrote that there was a “traditional story in the history of our Church” claiming that Gregory was inspired to proselytize England after an encounter with British slaves in Rome (Ecclesiastical History of the English People, Book 2, Chapter 1).
+A monk and historian named Bede (c.
+673-735) wrote that there was a “traditional story in the history of our Church” claiming that Gregory was inspired to proselytize England after an encounter with British slaves in Rome (Ecclesiastical History of the English People, Book 2, Chapter 1).

 According to the story, Gregory was browsing through a market in Rome that was selling goods from the British Isles.
 As he was looking through the wares, one unfortunate type of merchandise caught his attention—slaves.
 According to Bede, a group of enslaved boys that were captured from England left Gregory awestruck.
 The future pope could not find a single flaw in their aesthetic appearance or physical poise.
 Filled with questions about these flawless boys, Gregory struck up a conversation with the slaves.